Bertrand paradox (probability): Jaynes's solution using the "maximum ignorance" principle

 However, Jaynes did not just use invariances to accept or reject given methods: this would leave the possibility that there is another not yet described method that would meet his common-sense criteria.
 Jaynes used the integral equations describing the invariances to directly determine the probability distribution.
-In this problem, the integral equations indeed have a unique solution, and it is precisely what was called "method 2" above, the random radius method.
+These integral equations indeed have a unique solution, and it is precisely what was called "method 2" above, the random radius method.

 In a 2015 article, Alon Drory argued that Jaynes' principle can also yield Bertrand's other two solutions.
 Drory argues that the mathematical implementation of the above invariance properties is not unique, but depends on the underlying procedure of random selection that one uses (as mentioned above, Jaynes used a straw-throwing method to choose random chords).
 He shows that each of Bertrand's three solutions can be derived using rotational, scaling, and translational invariance, concluding that Jaynes' principle is just as subject to interpretation as the principle of indifference itself.

 For example, we may consider throwing a dart at the circle, and drawing the chord having the chosen point as its center.
 Then the unique distribution which is translation, rotation, and scale invariant is the one called "method 3" above.

 Likewise, "method 1" is the unique invariant distribution for a scenario where a spinner is used to select one endpoint of the chord, and then used again to select the orientation of the chord.
 Here the invariance in question consists of rotational invariance for each of the two spins.
 It is also the unique scale and rotation invariant distribution for a scenario where a rod is placed vertically over a point on the circle's circumference, and allowed to drop to the horizontal position (conditional on it landing partly inside the circle).